 When we decided to visit Oman as the 3rd country of our Big Trip I looked into several ways of getting to Muscat, the capital of Oman.
 We could fly directly from Sri Lanka but tickets were quite expensive so we decided to fly to Dubai instead and take the bus to Muscat.
-The extra bonus would be that we would get a free visa for Oman… Unfortunately the free visa didn’t happen, but more about that further on in this post.
+The added bonus would be that we would get a free visa for Oman… Unfortunately the free visa didn’t happen, but more about that further on in this post.

 So how to get from Dubai to Muscat via the Hatta border by bus?

 First you have to buy a bus ticket from Mwasalat, Oman’s public transport company.
 We paid 55AED per person for a ticket.
 There are 3 buses a day in both directions: